microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The perfusion of the mice was performed as previously described [@doi:10.1007/s00429-020-02158-8; @doi:10.1152/ajprenal.00099.2017].
 Briefly, heparinized animals were deeply anesthetized, the thorax and the peritoneal cavity were opened with scissors to expose the descending aorta.
 The exposed aorta was then cannulated in either antegrade (for the perfusion of the hind limbs) or retrograde direction (for the perfusion of the head and teeth) with a Venflon cannula (26 GA).
-Afterwards, the blood was flushed out with warm PBS solution until the body part of interest turned completely pale.
+Afterwards, the blood was flushed out with warm PBS solution.
 Three to four cuts of the liver edge allowed effusion of the blood and buffer solution.
 Thereafter, the corresponding (upper or lower) part of the body was perfused with µAngiofil at 1-1.5 ml/min using a syringe pump.
-The perfusion lasted until the organ of interest turned completely blue [@doi:10.1016/j.vph.2018.09.003; @doi:10.1152/ajprenal.00099.2017].
+The perfusion lasted until the organ of interest appeared completely blue [@doi:10.1016/j.vph.2018.09.003; @doi:10.1152/ajprenal.00099.2017].
 In bones, it is not possible to visually monitor the described color change.
 Correct perfusion of the neighboring soft tissues serves as an indirect marker of the perfusion within the bone.
-Therefore, to achieve a good perfusion of the vessels within the bone, the perfusion time was significantly prolonged (at least 2 ml extra volume of contrast agent after all the superficial tissues of the extremity or head turned blue).
+To achieve an ideal perfusion of the vessels within the bone, the perfusion time was prolonged by at least instilling 2 ml extra volume of contrast agent after the timepoint where all the superficial tissues of the extremity or head turned blue.
 Such a prolonged perfusion protocol ensured adequate perfusion of the bones of murine hind limbs (see Fig. @fig:1).
 After harvesting, the samples were fixed by immersion in 4% paraformaldehyde (PFA) solution and then scanned using microCT scanners (Bruker microCT, Kontich, Belgium).
 Figure @fig:1 shows the bone microstructure and vascularization of a tibia of a 21-month-old VEGF transgenic male mouse.